isc-projects/kea/doc/guide/dhcp6-srv.rst

        }
    }

-Note that depending on your database configuration, many of the parameters may be optional.
+Note that depending on the database configuration, many of the parameters may be optional.

 Please note that usage of hosts storage is optional.
 A user can define